eclipse/xtext/xtext-website/documentation/330_web_support.md

  * `showErrorDialogs`
    Whether errors should be displayed in popup dialogs (default: `false`).
  * `syntaxDefinition`
    A path to a JS file containing a syntax definition.
 Set this option to `'none'` to disable syntax highlighting.
-See [Syntax Highlighting](#syntax-highlighting) for more details.
+See the [Syntax Highlighting](#syntax-highlighting) section for more details.
  * `textUpdateDelay`
    The number of milliseconds to wait after a text change before Xtext services are invoked (default: 500).
  * `xtextLang`